 Training will be provided annually to all staff as part of the introduction to the new academic year.
 This will be focussed on keeping students safe and managing risk.
 Regular information on e-safety will be provided to staff to keep staff abreast of developments.
 Over the academic year, there may be opportunities for staff to attend additional training events.
 Information about these will be published when available.
 All staff will review the Acceptable Use Agreement on an annual basis and sign the document to acknowledge their professional responsibilities in relation to ICT in general.
 New staff starting midyear will need to sign this as part of their induction.

-The Patch Project Devon CIC SEmail System - Staff
+The Patch Project Devon CIC Email System - Staff

-The use of email within the Patch Project Devon CIC School UK is an essential means of communication for staff.
-In the context of The Patch Project Devon CIC School, e-mails CANNOT be considered as private and should therefore only be used for official business.
+The use of email within the Patch Project Devon CIC is an essential means of communication for staff.
+In the context of The Patch Project Devon CIC, e-mails CANNOT be considered as private and should therefore only be used for official business.

 All email may be filtered and logged and email histories may be re-traced.
-Therefore, it should only be used for official The Patch Project Devon CIC School UK business.
+Therefore, it should only be used for official The Patch Project Devon CIC business.

 Users should keep passwords and account details secure.